 Our pension plan funding policy is to make the minimum annual contribution required by the Employee Retirement Income Security Act of 1974.
 Plan obligations and annual pension expense are determined by independent actuaries using a number of assumptions provided by us including assumptions about employee demographics, retirement age, compensation levels, pay rates, turnover, expected long-term rate of return on plan assets, discount rate and the amount and timing of claims.
 Each plan assumption reflects our best estimate of the plan's future experience.
 The most sensitive assumption in the determination of plan obligations for pensions is the discount rate.
 The discount rate that we use for determining future pension obligations is based on a review of long-term bonds that receive one of the two highest ratings given by a recognized rating agency.
-The discount rate determined on this basis has decreased from 7.00% at March 28, 2009 to 6.00% at April 3, 2010 and to 5.30% at April 2, 2011.
+The discount rate determined on this basis has decreased from 6.00% at April 3, 2010, to 5.30% at April 2, 2011 and to 4.20% at March 31, 2012.
 In developing the overall expected long-term rate of return on plan assets assumption, a building block approach was used in which rates of return in excess of inflation were considered separately for equity securities and debt securities.
 The excess returns were weighted by the representative target allocation and added along with an appropriate rate of inflation to develop the overall expected long-term rate of return on plan assets assumption.
-The expected long-term rate of return on the assets of our pension plan was 8.25% in fiscal 2011 and fiscal 2010, respectively.
+The expected long-term rate of return on the assets of our pension plan was 8.25% in fiscal 2012 and fiscal 2011, respectively.

-Lowering the discount rate assumption used to determine net periodic pension cost by 1.00% (from 6.00% to 5.00%) would have increased our pension expense for fiscal 2011 by approximately \$0.2 million.
-Increasing the discount rate assumption used to determine net periodic pension cost by 1.00% (from 6.00% to 7.00%) would have decreased our pension expense for fiscal 2011 by approximately \$0.2 million.
+Lowering the discount rate assumption used to determine net periodic pension cost by 1.00% (from 5.30% to 4.30%) would have increased our pension expense for fiscal 2012 by approximately \$0.2 million.
+Increasing the discount rate assumption used to determine net periodic pension cost by 1.00% (from 5.30% to 6.30%) would have decreased our pension expense for fiscal 2012 by approximately \$0.2 million.

-Lowering the expected long-term rate of return on the assets of our pension plan by 1.00% (from 8.25% to 7.25%) would have increased our pension expense for fiscal 2011 by approximately \$0.2 million.
-Increasing the expected long-term rate of return on the assets of our pension plan by 1.00% (from 8.25% to 9.25%) would have reduced our pension expense for fiscal 2011 by approximately \$0.2 million.
+Lowering the expected long-term rate of return on the assets of our pension plan by 1.00% (from 8.25% to 7.25%) would have increased our pension expense for fiscal 2012 by approximately \$0.2 million.
+Increasing the expected long-term rate of return on the assets of our pension plan by 1.00% (from 8.25% to 9.25%) would have reduced our pension expense for fiscal 2012 by approximately \$0.2 million.

-Lowering the discount rate assumption used to determine the funded status as of April 2, 2011 by 1.00% (from 5.30% to 4.30%) would have increased the projected benefit obligation of our pension plans by approximately \$2.5 million.
-Increasing the discount rate assumption used to determine the funded status as of April 2, 2011 by 1.00% (from 5.30% to 6.30%) would have reduced the projected benefit obligation of our pension plans by approximately \$2.1 million.
+Lowering the discount rate assumption used to determine the funded status as of March 31, 2012 by 1.00% (from 4.20% to 3.20%) would have increased the projected benefit obligation of our pension plans by approximately \$3.0 million.
+Increasing the discount rate assumption used to determine the funded status as of March 31, 2012 by 1.00% (from 4.20% to 5.20%) would have reduced the projected benefit obligation of our pension plans by approximately \$2.5 million.

 Our investment program objective is to achieve a rate of return on plan assets which will fund the plan liabilities and provide for required benefits while avoiding undue exposure to risk to the plan and increases in funding requirements.
-Our actual target allocation of plan assets was 60% equity and 40% fixed income investments as of April 2, 2011 compared to a 100% short-term investment allocation at April 3, 2010.
-We have developed an asset allocation strategy for fiscal 2012 and beyond based on this allocation and will closely monitor these investments as the global financial market improves.
+Our actual target allocation of plan assets was 60% equity and 40% fixed income investments as of March 31, 2012 and April 2, 2011.